vladbph/cymatix-doc/README.md

 # Dialogs
 There are two types of dialogs supported by the platform ***Loose Dialogs*** and ***Strict dialogs***.
 And third one is the combination of these two.
 ## Loose Dialogs
-AI System asks user questions - for example: ordering pizza.
+This type of dialog assumes that AI system knows the set of slots/parameters to collect from user. `Presence of the slots values` is sufficient for the system to consider conversation complete.
+Example: ordering pizza.
 User can freely provide the information about the pizza without following script flow of the conversation:
 ```
     User> I want to order some pizza
     Bot> What kind would you like?